In this blog you will learn:

 ''A rotating light/flash lamp may only be used on public roads if it complies with the ECE R65 directive.''

-The obligation to comply is laid down in national (Dutch) laws and regulations.
-This falls under the Regulation on Optical and Acoustic Signals 2009.
+The obligation to comply is laid down in national (Dutch) legislation and regulations.
+This falls under the 2009 Regulation on Optical and Acoustic Signals.

 In the Netherlands, the RDW (National Road Traffic Service) is the authority responsible for the implementation of the ECE R65 directive.
 They thus determine whether a vehicle meets the conditions to be allowed on Dutch roads.
 Typically, this is at: